 - Multiple policy discount: If you own a home or rent, you may get a discount on your home insurance and car insurance by insuring them both with the same company.
-It also makes it easier to keep track of all your insurance policies if you have them all together.
+Some providers also offer discounts for bundling auto and life, or auto and commercial insurance.
+Bundling can make it easier to keep track of all your insurance policies if you have them all together.

-- Usage-based discounts: Some companies have a flat rate no matter how many miles, but those that do not may have cheaper rates for drivers who do not put many miles on their cars.
+- Usage-based discounts: Some companies have a flat rate no matter how many miles you drive, but those that do not may have cheaper rates for drivers who do not put many miles on their cars.

 Most discounts can be stacked on top of each other for more savings, so use this to your advantage.